-Riley Hospital for Children is one of seventeen Type 1 Diabetes TrialNet International Clinical Centers at the forefront of type 1 diabetes research.
+Riley Hospital for Children is one of eighteen Type 1 Diabetes TrialNet International Clinical Centers at the forefront of type 1 diabetes research.
 Led by Principal Investigator, Linda DiMeglio, MD, the TrialNet team at the Riley's is dedicated to preventing type 1 diabetes and stopping disease progression by preserving insulin production before and after diagnosis.

 Our Team